shellicar/reference-foundation/README.md

 [PNPM][pnpm] is a fast, disk space-efficient package manager for Node.js.
 It uses symlinks to avoid unnecessary duplication of dependencies and supports monorepos well.

 PNPM is stricter than other package managers about using packages that are not explicitly referenced in the `package.json`.
-This helps ensure that only the required dependencies are being used and no undeclared dependencies are utilized.
+This helps ensure that only the required dependencies are being used and no undeclared dependencies are utilised.

 ### GitVersion

 [GitVersion][gitversion] is a tool that provides semantic versioning based on your Git repository history.
-It helps standardize version numbers across different projects.
+It helps standardise version numbers across different projects.

 In this repository, GitVersion is used solely for generating a version number.
 Other versioning tools often attempt to include deployment tasks, which is unnecessary here.